pagedjs/paged-page/src/PagedMargin/PagedMargin.md

 ### Setting the margin size

 The paged-margin has default margins of 15mm.
-The margin-sizes can be influenced through four custom css properties: `--margin-top`, `--margin-right`, `--margin-bottom` & `--margin-left`.
+The margin-sizes can be influenced through four custom css properties: `--paged-margin-top`, `--paged-margin-right`, `--paged-margin-bottom` & `--paged-margin-left`.

 ```html
 <style>